mikeal/ipld-wasm/README.md

 * Encoding the results of WASM functions alongside a reference to that function.
 * Encoding and decoding WASM functions that are larger than a single block [using FBL](https://github.com/ipld/specs/blob/master/data-structures/flexible-byte-layout.md).
-* Caching WASM functions that have already been loaded.
+* Caching instantiated WASM that have already been loaded.

 ```js
 import create from '@ipld/wasm'